-Dakota Electric Association's 2020 Annual Resource and Tax Adjustment.
+Dakota Electric Association's 2020 Annual Automatic Adjustment Filing and 2021 Annual Resource and Tax Adjustment.

-The petition was filed on January 15, 2020 by:
+The petition was filed on January 13, 2021 by:

-Eric Fehlhaber

-Director Financial Planning, Analysis and Regulatory

-Dakota Electric Association

-4300 220th Street West

-Farmington, MN 55024
+Eric Fehlhaber Director Financial Planning, Analysis and Regulatory Dakota Electric Association 4300 220th Street West Farmington, MN 55024

-The Department recommends approval and is available to respond to any questions the Minnesota Public Utilities Commission may have.
+The Department recommends that the Commission accept Dakota's FYE20 AAA filing.
+The Department also recommends that the Commission approve Dakota's proposed 2021 RTA factors and is available to answer any questions the Minnesota Public Utilities Commission may have.